Boyle-Lab/TRACE/README.md

 - `<count.file>`: A file contains processed read counts at each position in regions from <peak_3.file>.
 - `<slope.file>`: A file contains processed deritives at each position in regions from <peak_3.file>.

-To generat data files using our python script:

 ```
 ./src/dataProcessing.py <peak_3.file> <bam.file> <genome.size> <fasta.file>
 ```
 The default setting will use DNase-seq based protocol.
 To use ATAC-seq data instead, include ```--ATAC-seq``` argument and choose from 'pe' (pair-end) and 'se' (single-end).
 If you have preferred output directory and name, set argument `--prefix`.
+Otherwise all files will be saved in ./data.

 ```
 ./src/dataProcessing.py <peak_3.file> <atac-seq.bam.file> <genome.size> <fasta.file> --ATAC-seq pe --prefix ./out/example